hydephp/develop/docs/architecture-concepts/extensions-api.md

 of HydePHP's functionality.
 They tell the system how to discover pages, how to render them, and how they interact with the site.

-Any other functionality you want to add to HydePHP, such as new commands, new configuration options, that can all be added the same way as you would in Laravel, and are thus not part of the Extensions API.
+Any other functionality you want to add to HydePHP, such as new commands or configuration options, can be added the same way as you would in Laravel, and are thus not part of our API.

-You may want to read up on the [Laravel package development guide](https://laravel.com/docs/10.x/packages)
+See the [Laravel package development guide](https://laravel.com/docs/10.x/packages) for more.

 ## Creating your Extension class

-The entry point for your extension is your Extensions class.
-Within this, you can register the custom page classes for your extension.
+The entry-point for your extension is your Extensions class.
+Within this, you can register the custom page classes.
-If needed, you can also register discovery handlers which can run custom logic at various points in the boot process.
+If needed, you can also register discovery handlers which can run custom logic at various parts of the boot process.

 In this article we will create an extension that registers a new type of page, a `JsonPageExtension`.